GHeinzelmann/BAT.py/README.md

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-COMING SOON: The OpenMM patch for the BAT.py 2.1 code, which will allow all simulations to be performed using the free OpenMM software!
+Just released: The OpenMM patch for the BAT.py 2.1 code, which allows all simulations to be performed using the free OpenMM software!
+For more details and instructions, see the OpenMM section in the tutorial below.

 \- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -